SherG/tester1/site/content/post/why-exercise-is-not-optional-for-baby-boomers.md

 title: Why Exercise is Not Optional for Baby Boomers
 date: 2019-03-24T04:48:06.428Z
 description: >-
-  Exercise is not important.
-It is essential.
-You should treat it like a Fitness 401k that will pay dividends down the road.
+  I'm going to start where most who write about exercise for popular magazines will not start — with a discussion of our genetic limitations.
 ---
-I'm going to start where most who write about exercise for popular magazines will not start — with a discussion of our genetic limitations.

 The best place to start this discussion is with the recent discovery of the myostatin deletion and the Belgian Blues.

 ## What We Can Learn About Exercise From Belgian Blue Cattle